mkopsnc/catalogue_qt_docker/single-container/README.md

 > tar cf external/catalog_qt_2.tar ./catalog_qt_2
 ```

-***

 # Building container

-Once both projects are in place, you can build the container.
+Once `Catalog QT 2` is in place, you can build the container.

 ```
 > docker build -t catalogqt .